cad324/Cornell-Thrift-Project/documents/design-journey.md

 [NOTE: If you are redesigning an existing website, give us the current URL and some screenshots of the current site.
 Tell us how you plan to update the site in a significant way that meets the final project requirements.]

+Our client is Cornell Thrift.
+They want a website for cornell students interested in the club activities: the events they hosting and the organization mission.
+Their key goals are to have a new website that uses the content of their existing website with newly added features, such as forms for updating current event, forms for sign up for mailing list, image gallery.

 ## Meeting Notes